How to Recover Files after Factory Reset Windows 10?

 If you experience persistent problems with your computer, performing a "factory reset" may be the last resort before considering hardware upgrades or a new computer altogether.
 Essentially, a "factory reset" involves restoring the operating system to its original state and erasing any changes that were made by the user.

-If the process goes smoothly, your computer should feel as good as new, with no extraneous files or settings.
-However, if you were not aware that this would result in the deletion of your personal files, don't worry - there is still a chance that you can recover some or all of them after performing a factory reset on Windows 10.
-Keep reading to learn more.
+Your computer should feel brand new if everything goes according to plan and there are no unnecessary files or settings.
+Don't panic, though, if you didn't realize that doing this would result in the deletion of your personal files; there's still a chance that you can get them back after completing a Windows 10 factory reset.
+Read on to discover more.

 Why might you need to factory reset your computer?

-4. Many people use a factory reset to erase their laptops' data before selling or giving them away.
-This is considered an easy and reliable way to wipe a computer clean without manually deleting each file.
-However, it's possible to recover data from a factory reset computer.
-To permanently erase data, you need to use a specialized shredding tool that overwrites the drive multiple times.
+- A factory reset is commonly used to securely erase all data from laptops before selling or giving them away.
+It's a straightforward and dependable way to clean your computer without having to manually delete each file.
+However, data recovery is possible even after a factory reset.
+To truly make data unrecoverable, you should utilize a specialized shredding tool that overwrites the drive multiple times.

 Recover Files after Factory Reset Windows 10